ErraticPattern/obsidian-ideas/6 - Zettelkasten/Baseline subtraction.md

 ---
 # Notes
-It is argued by [[Arnaud Delorme]] that subtracting the baseline in ERP analysis is wrong as it represents an outdated model from an era of limited computing power.
+It is argued by [[Arnaud Delorme]] that subtracting the baseline in [[ERP]] analysis is wrong as it represents an outdated model from an era of limited computing power.
+The conclusion of this video essay is that baseline subtraction is not recommended but if it has to be used then it is better to use a longer baseline period.
 ## Definition

 ## Associations